mhdawson/sipMessageWaitingBridge/README.md

   window for the GUI.
 * serverPort - port on which the server listens for connections
 * sipster - standard configuration for sipster.
-Key elements are as showin the example, with the logconfig in the logConfig disabling verbose login, mwiConfig enabling the notify message needed to get the message waiting info and idUri, regConfig, and sipConfig being set so that you can connect to your sip extension.
+Key elements are as shownin the example, with the logconfig in the logConfig disabling verbose login, mwiConfig enabling the notify message needed to get the message waiting info and idUri, regConfig, and sipConfig being set so that you can connect to your sip extension.
 * mqtt - object with serverUrl, messageWaitingTopic and messageInfoTopic.
-The messageWaitingTopic is the topic to which 1 will be posted when messages are waiting and 0 when messages are not longer waiting.
+The messageWaitingTopic is the topic to which '1' will be posted when messages are waiting and '0' when messages are not longer waiting.
 The messageInfoTopic is the topic to which information about how many messages are waiting will be posted.
-If the serverUrl uses tls (ex mqtts: then certsDir must contain the required certificates etc. needed to connect to the mqtt server using tls).
+If the serverUrl uses tls (ex mqtts:) then certsDir must contain the required certificates etc. needed to connect to the mqtt server using tls).
 * twilio (optional) - object specifying the accountSID,